PabloManuel78/onuba_menu/README.md

 _With it you can create multilevel menus with infinite categories.
 Use the Bootstrap class list-group.
 Although it has themes to use it is not necessary and will match perfectly with your Bootstrap themes._

+#### PHP is not necessary.
+You can write the menu structure directly in HTML and it will work.
+PHP just makes keeping your menu simple and functional.

 ## Features
 * [Minimum code]
 * [Easy inclusion in your project]